sujeet347/nodejs_au/README.md

 # NodeJS Authentication App
 > A complete authentication app with login, logout, register, forget password, email verification(for added security), and access control.
-Can be used as starter for other Node.JS applications. using Node.js, Express, Passport, JWT, Mongoose, and more.
+Can be used as starter for other Node.JS applications. using Node.js, Express, Passport, JWT, Mongoose, and more..

 ## Web App Link
 http://serene-headland-22338.herokuapp.com//